HassanTK1/EECE-451-Project/README.md

 5) to check visit the forwarding link, mine is "https://clyde-colourational-saundra.ngrok-free.dev/"
 6) the goal is to use this url as a deployed server NOTE : NGROK LINK IS ONLY VALID FOR A SINGLE SESSION

+NOTE 2 , the gradle file is stock, with the addition of the retrofit tool dependencies, network and model are mirror of server side APIs and SCHEMA